I. Name and Objective

 Each Vice-president is charged with promoting information-sharing and dissemination in a different division of the Society: a research division, a teaching division and a professional division.
 Each Vice-president is also charged with managing prizes in his or her domain.
 The Vice-president for research is charged with helping English language and linguistics researchers and teachers to support existing work and to promote new topics to include in their home institutions and conferences.
 The Vice-president for teaching is charged with helping to promote English language and linguistics curricula in universities, colleges, and schools.
-The Vice-president for the profession is charged with helping to promote the public understanding of English language and linguistics world-wide, and with encouraging the development of workshops for post-graduate students and postdoctoral researchers on professional issues.
+The Vice-president for the profession is charged with helping to promote the public understanding of English language and linguistics world-wide, including assembling/presenting evidence of societal impact, and with encouraging the development of workshops for post-graduate students and postdoctoral researchers on professional issues.
 The Secretary is charged with conducting elections via the web, soliciting nominations for membership of the Nominating Committee and for Webmaster and Treasurer, keeping the minutes of the Society, and presenting a report to the business meeting of the Biennial Conference.

 - The Webmaster is charged with maintaining and updating the website.

 - The Treasurer is charged with soliciting funds for support and maintenance of the website, and for receiving, banking, and disbursing funds, and has fiscal responsibility for dues.